-Korean Angelica is a stunning biennial which grows tall (about head high) in its second year and has large purple seed heads in summer.
+Korean Angelica (Angelica gigas) is a stunning biennial which grows tall (about head high) in its second year and has large purple seed heads in summer.

 A Seedhead of Korean Angelica